 The CDFI Fund was established by the Riegle Community Development and Regulatory Improvement Act of 1994, as a bipartisan initiative.
 Its mission is to increase economic opportunity and promote community development investments for underserved populations and in distressed communities in the United States.

 CDFIs are private-sector financial institutions investing, lending, and delivering responsible affordable financial products and services to disinvested communities.
-Some CDFI Fund programs leverage as much as $10 from the private sector for every $1 invested by the CDFI Fund.
+CDFI Fund Financial Assistance awards generate as much as $12 from the private sector for every $1 invested by the CDFI Fund.